ST series: Smaller Tenor trombone rim sizes

 XT I very deep, best for euphonium, depth of Schilke 51D but bigger sound

-XT J very deep, for euphonium, or doubling on bass trb,
+XT J very deep, for euphonium, or doubling on bass trb, (limited availability)

 XT K same depth as the bass trombone K cups (limited availability)

-XT L same depth as the bass trombone L cups
+XT L same depth as the bass trombone L cups (limited availability)

 For euphonium, and for bass trombone doubling, also consider the new EUPH series which gives a bigger sound and generally better results with some of the same larger rim sizes as the XT series.
 The EUPH series is listed with bass trombone mouthpieces because it uses the bass trombone rim thread size.